 Executive Director Report

 Executive Director Greg Schmieg discussed the GDOL MOU.
 Mike Riley and the IT Department continues to transition from GDOL to an independent network.
-We are two-thirds of the way from the expected completion date of August 3rd, 2016.
-After that time, we will no longer require the assistance of Georgia Department of Labor.
-When we are fully migrated, our cost will come under $2 million a year, which is a significant reduction.
+We are two-thirds of the way from the expected completion date of August 2016.
+After that time, we will should no longer require the IT support of GDOL.
+When fully migrated, our IT cost will be approximately $2 million a year, which is a significant reduction from the GDOL IT support

-There are still 6 co-locations from GDOL, but due to a number of factors beyond control, the co-locations may not be able to be moved.
+There are still 6 co-locations from GDOL, but due to a number of factors beyond GVRA control, the co-locations may not be able to be moved.
 Currently, GVRA is working with State Properties Commission in an attempt to resolve the ongoing situation.

 Progress continues on the case management system.
 Jimmy Wilson and his team has successfully worked with GTA to move forward with entering an agreement with Alliance.
 The agency can now begin move from the GRACI system and move with Alliance to transition toward their AWARE records management system.
-The transition is expected to take 18 months.
+The implementation is expected to take 18 months.

-GVRA is one of four core agencies included in the Governor’s submission of Georgia’s Unified Plan that was submitted in April.
-Based on RSA’s recommendation, GVRA submitted a revised order of selections that reduces the number of categories from seven to four.
-Public hearings will be required for any changes to the order of selections.
+GVRA is one of the four core programs included in Georgia’s Unified Plan that was submitted in April.
+Based on RSA’s recommendation, GVRA submitted a revised order of selection that reduces the number of categories from seven to three.
+Public hearings will be required for the proposed order of selection.

 Conversations have taken place with State Properties Commission (SPC) to develop a comprehensive plan for Roosevelt Warm Springs.
 We are looking at additional partners to fully utilize the campus.
 There will be an initial planning session with strategic partners in the near future.